apache/cordova-plugin-file/README.md

 By default, the library and documents directories can be synced to iCloud.
 You can also request two additional filesystems, `library-nosync` and `documents-nosync`, which represent a special non-synced directory within the `/Library` or `/Documents` filesystem.

-## Sample: Create Files and Directories, Write, Read, and Append files ##
+## Sample: Create Files and Directories, Write, Read, and Append files <a name="sample"></a>

-The File plugin allows you to do things like store files in a temporary or persistent storage location for your app (sandboxed storage).
+The File plugin allows you to do things like store files in a temporary or persistent storage location for your app (sandboxed storage) and to store files in other platform-dependent locations.
 The code snippets in this section demonstrate different tasks including:
 * Accessing the file system
 * Using cross-platform Cordova file URLs to store your files (see _Where to Store Files_ for more info)
 * Creating files and directories